01 of 06

 Roasting brussels sprouts brings out their deep nutty flavor.
-Roasting them can convert more than one avowed brussel sprouts-hater into a Brussels sprouts-lover.
+This technique can convert more than one avowed Brussels sprouts-hater into a Brussels sprouts-lover.
 Convert the haters in your life with ease using these easy steps!

 As with all fruits and vegetables, start with fresh brussels sprouts.
 Look for outer leaves that are dark green and vibrant and stem ends that aren't brown or dried out.
 Avoid brussels sprouts that have bruising, cuts, or browned leaves.
-If you see brussels sprouts on the stalk for sale, snap them up—they will stay fresher longer than sprouts that have been picked off and sold loose.
+If you see brussels sprouts on the stalk for sale, snap them up.
+Sprouts on the stalk will stay fresher longer than sprouts that have been picked off and sold loose.

-Plan on about 1/2 pound (8 ounces) of raw brussels sprouts per person, and preheat the oven to 375 F (sprouts will roast nicely anywhere in the 350 F to 400 F range).Continue to 2 of 6 below.
+Plan on about 1/2 pound (8 ounces) of raw brussels sprouts per person.
+Preheat the oven to 375 degrees Fahrenheit (sprouts will roast nicely anywhere in the 350 to 400 degrees Fahrenheit range).Continue to 2 of 6 below.

 02 of 06